melkarama/makfuzz/README.md

 - **Phonetic Strategy**: Powered by `Beider-Morse` and `Double Metaphone`, it understands how names *sound* across different languages (French, English, Generic).

 ### 🎛️ Granular Control
+- **Dynamic Column Selection**: Choose any columns from your CSV to use as search criteria—not limited to first/last names!
-- **Weighted Criteria**: Is the *Last Name* more important than the *First Name*?
-You decide! assigns weights (e.g., 60/40) to drive your scoring logic.
+- **Weighted Criteria**: Assign different importance to each criterion (e.g., Weight 1 vs Weight 3) to drive your scoring logic.
+- **Multiple Criteria**: Match on as many columns as you need—mix and match names, IDs, addresses, or any data fields.
-- **Strict Threshods**: Set minimum quality bars.
+- **Strict Thresholds**: Set minimum quality bars per criterion.
 E.g., "Must be at least 80% phonetically similar to even be considered."

 ### 📊 Rich Analytics
-- **Live Dashboard**: See real-time breakdown of scores:
+- **Live Dashboard**: See real-time breakdown of scores for each criterion:
   - `S%` (Spelling Score)
   - `P%` (Phonetic Score)
   - `Total Score` (Weighted Average)